What Are Roman Numerals? A Complete Guide with Rules & Examples

 3000 = MMM

-3999 = MMMCMXCIX ← maximum in standard form
+3999 = MMMCMXCIX (maximum in common standard form)

-Despite being 2000+ years old, Roman numerals appear everywhere in modern life:
+Roman numerals still appear in many modern contexts:

-The classic clock dial uses I through XII.
-Interestingly, most clocks write 4 as IIII instead of IV — a tradition dating back centuries, possibly for visual balance.
+Classic dials use I through XII.
+Many clocks write 4 as IIII instead of IV for visual balance and tradition.

-The NFL names each Super Bowl with Roman numerals (Super Bowl LVIII = 58).
-The only exception was Super Bowl 50, which used Arabic numerals for aesthetics.
+The NFL traditionally names each Super Bowl with Roman numerals, such as Super Bowl LVIII for 58.

-Chapter numbers, volume numbers, preface page numbers, and formal outline levels (I, II, III...) commonly use Roman numerals.
+Preface pages, volume numbers, chapters, and formal outline levels often use Roman numerals.

 A Brief History

-- 13th–16th centuries — Hindu-Arabic numerals (1, 2, 3...) gradually replaced Roman numerals for calculation and commerce in Europe, thanks largely to Fibonacci's Liber Abaci (1202).
+- 13th to 16th centuries - Hindu-Arabic numerals gradually replaced Roman numerals for arithmetic and commerce in Europe.

 Convert Roman Numerals Instantly

-Use our free Roman Numeral Converter to instantly convert between Roman numerals and decimal numbers — right in your browser with no data uploaded to any server.
+Use our free Roman Numeral Converter to convert between Roman numerals and decimal numbers right in your browser.

 - Ifrah, G. (2000).
 The Universal History of Numbers: From Prehistory to the Invention of the Computer.
 John Wiley & Sons.